svisser/ipuz/docs/reading.rst

 ==============   =========  ======================================================
 Field            Mandatory  Validation
 ==============   =========  ======================================================
-charset          No         Must be a string with 9 characters. displaycharset   No         Must be a boolean. boxes            No         Must be a boolean. showoperators    No         Must be a boolean.
+charset          No         Must be a string. displaycharset   No         Must be a boolean. boxes            No         Must be a boolean. showoperators    No         Must be a boolean.